AnonymousCoderArtist/Dhrishti/README.md

 ---

+## Why This Matters
+- Current reality: Many blind and visually impaired users face barriers in independently using mainstream computers and applications.
+Screen readers are powerful but can be slow, verbose, and struggle with dynamic or poorly labeled interfaces.
+Visual context such as images, charts, and on-screen states often remains inaccessible.
+- Scale of the challenge: Global estimates indicate that more than two billion people live with some form of vision impairment, with hundreds of millions experiencing moderate-to-severe vision loss.
+A significant portion of this population encounters daily barriers in education, employment, and digital communication.
+- Gaps today:
+  - Complex, dynamic UIs are difficult to navigate solely through keyboard and screen readers
+  - Visual-only content (images, PDFs, unlabeled buttons) lacks accessible descriptions
+  - Fragmented workflows across messaging, email, browsing, and utilities
+  - Cost, language support, and connectivity constraints limit access to advanced tools

+### How Drishti Helps
+- Multimodal understanding: Describes the screen and webcam view on demand, making visual context accessible in plain language
+- Voice-first control: Hands-free interaction for speed and ease
+- Unified assistant: Email, WhatsApp, web search, and on-screen descriptions from one place
+- Safety and clarity: Confirmation for sensitive actions; concise and direct responses tailored for screen readers
+- Privacy-aware: Secrets and tokens ignored by version control; local audio generation and cleanup
+- Practical and affordable: Built on widely available tooling and services with simple setup

+---

 ## Highlights
 - Built for HackOdisha 5.0 with a strong focus on accessibility and independence
 - End-to-end workflow: Voice in → Intelligent actions → Voice out